Submissions are OPEN!

 Keep a tight focus on your story’s objective or central emotion.
 Ensure your characters have depth and personality and meaningful experiences and/or interactions.
 Moreover, all writing is transactional, and early on you should make a promise, a pledge as to the kind of story it is; you must make good on that promise by the story’s end, or else your readers will feel they have been short-changed.
 Use the reader’s time in such a way that they won’t feel it was wasted.
+Every tragedy needs catharsis.

 We can only consider short stories of 2000 words or less.
 (Sirius has bad eyesight and can’t read for very long.)
 We accept writing in any genre or style, so don’t hold back.

 Please send a query, including your poem(s), your bio, and a synopsis containing details of the following: